Tampa Homicide Attorney – Brancato Law Firm, P.A.

 Major Crimes Unit Experience

-As former Chief Operations Officer of the Hillsborough County Public Defender’s Office, I led attorneys handling homicide, sexual battery, and child abuse cases.
-This background means we understand how prosecutors build these cases and where those cases break down.
+As former Chief Operations Officer of the Hillsborough County Public Defender’s Office, Rocky Brancato led attorneys handling homicide, sexual battery, and child abuse cases.
+Consequently, the defense team understands how prosecutors build these cases and where those cases break down.

 Forensic Evidence Expertise